growdigital/forestgarden.wales/content/tour.md

 We offer a 2 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
 It’s for anyone interested in learning more about forest gardening.

 The tour runs on Monday, Tuesday, Thursday and Saturday from 10am-12pm and 2pm-4pm, April to September and costs £27 per person.
+Maximum tour size 10 people.

 It is available to book [via Airbnb Experiences](https://www.airbnb.co.uk/experiences/532342).

 <a class="button" href="https://www.airbnb.co.uk/experiences/532342">Book tour</a><br><br>

+Alternatively, we are running **one** discounted tour on the penultimate Saturday of each month, April to September at £21.60.

+<a class="button" href="mailto:hello@forestgarden.wales?subject=Discounted forest garden tour">Book discounted</a><br><br>

 ## What you will see on the tour